P4R-D4RK/P4R-D4RK/README.md

 - I’m interested in programming and web pages 💻
-- Currently learning Angular and React 🌱
+- Currently learning React 🌱
 - Proactive and responsible
 ___